devuri/raydium/README.md

 ## Documentation

-Dive into the [WPFramework Documentation](#) for detailed setup instructions, feature overviews, and best practices to maximize your project's potential.
+For more detailed instructions and comprehensive documentation, visit [WPFramework Documentation](#).

 ## Contributing

-We welcome your contributions!
-For feature suggestions, bug fixes, or code contributions, please consult our [Contributing Guidelines](#) for more information.
+If you have ideas for improvements or want to contribute code, please follow our [Contributing Guidelines](#).

 ## Support